mrsuman2002/A_modular_Plugin-CodeChat/extensions/contents.rst

 Initial start-up
 ----------------
 #.
 Open an in-editor/in-IDE web browser if possible.
 Use this to report status and errors during the following steps.
 Otherwise, fall back to in-editor/IDE notifications.
 #.
-Use this reporter to tell the user that the CodeChat system is starting.
+Use this reporter to tell the user that the CodeChat System is starting.
 #.
 Run the CodeChat Server.
 Show output from the server in a terminal window/text box; reveal this if it's hidden.
 Reasoning:

     -   Make any failures more obvious by showing the terminal window in which the server reports problems, or the subprocess reports a failed run of the binary.